Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-18-aikaraoke.md

 * The frontend uses 'App Engine' where I run Django in a standard Python environment.
 In the future I would consider swapping this out for React or Angular and using a Javascript runtime, this would allow me to create a more visually appealing frontend.

 * The AI processing happens in Cloud Run.
 This is great for resource use optimisation and scaling to 0 in that machines only need to exist if there is a job to do.
-This design choice also allowed me to install linux command line tools that are not available in a standard app engine runtime.
+This design choice also allowed me to install linux command line tools that are not available in a standard App Engine runtime.

 * Cloud Run is evoked by Cloud Task.
 This means that the processing happens asynchronously, or that the user doesn't have to wait for the response that the processing is done.
 It happens in the background and the video page becomes active once the processing is finished.